 Independent rights held by you and your ex-spouse

 Usually, you cannot just decide for your child even if your Final Decree of Divorce says that you can.
 In actuality, you will likely need to provide some notice to your ex-spouse of an issue and your intention to make a decision regarding it.
 This allows your ex-spouse to at least have some say in the matter and to allow you both an opportunity to talk through decisions that each of you is lawfully able to make on your own.

 Consider, the example of being able to consent to surgery for your child that involves an invasive procedure.
 In most final orders a requirement will follow that you need to provide written notice of the procedure to your ex-spouse at least 14 days in advance of having the procedure done.
 Specifics like the information for the doctor and location of the surgery along with contact information are often included as well.
 Unfortunately, it is not always the case that your ex-spouse will consult with you before deciding on this sort.

 Having the right to designate the primary residence of your child

 The other way that this issue can be settled is by parents agreeing with one another that neither will be declared as the parent with the ability to determine the primary residence of your child.
-Instead of a formal designation such as this there will be inserted a geographically restricted area in which your child is able to reside.
+Instead of a formal designation such as this, there will be inserted a geographically restricted area in which your child can reside.
 It may be within a certain school district or another area that you and your ex-spouse can agree upon.
 I have had clients who, along with their spouse, agree that a certain school district is preferable to any other in their area and will agree to have a geographic restriction inserted that unless and until additional modifications the parties shall not reside outside of that school district.

 Questions on rights and duties for your child after a divorce?
 Contact the Law Office of Bryan Fagan, PLLC